maraab23/ggseqplot/README.md

 ## Acknowledgements

-I’d like to thank Gilbert Ritschard, Tim Liao, and Emanuela Struffolino for their comments on earlier version of this library.
+I want to thank like to thank Gilbert Ritschard, Tim Liao, and Emanuela Struffolino for their comments on earlier versions of this library.